One of the most commonly asked questions we receive is about the benefits of triple pane windows.

 1) solar heat gains

-2) heat loss through frames, spacers, and glass
+2) heat loss through frames, insulating glass unit, and glass

 3) air leakage heat loss.

 Low-E Coating: Think of Low-E coating as invisible insulation.
 Low-E coated glass helps keep your home warm and cozy by blocking heat loss through windows while allowing the sun’s heat in.
 Low-E coating also blocks the sun’s harmful UV rays in the summer, keeping your furniture from fading, while keeping temperatures balanced.

 Argon or Krypton Gas: Argon or Krypton Gases are utilized to fill the space between the panes.
 Both gases conduct up to 50% less heat than air.

 Here are five reasons triple-pane windows are a better choice than double-pane: